webysther/jellyfin-sdk-python/README.md

 playlist = api.items.search.add('include_item_types', [BaseItemKind.PLAYLIST]).recursive().all.first
 ```

-The `api.debug` enable the client to print all requests in curl in prompt, *never use this in production*!
+The `api.debug` enable the client to print all requests in curl in prompt. *Never use this in production*!

 ```sh
 curl '-X' GET \n